nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Uh-huh."

 "Huh!
-You lie wuss'n he do."
+You lie wuss &rsquo;n he do."

 Merrit's words came to them repeating, "Mrs. Fuller will take care of everything later."